 Recently, I have started to become a bit more reflective and introspective- and more specially, the more and more I think about life in general, and the way it has gone for myself and maybe for others I have come in contact with; the more grateful I am to be living in Australia.
 And I’m sure the same goes for anyone living in the U.S, England, New Zealand, and other English-speaking countries I reckon.
 Not that other developing countries are ‘bad’ or anything like that, but I’ve recently noticed something.
 For all of the faults of Trump, for all of the issues to do with Brexit and for all of the turmoil and fallout with the Israel Falou saga; one thing remains constant.
 And it’s the wide range of music available to us via Spotify, iTunes, Youtube, Google Play, Amazon and other streaming services.
 In stores where we can buy physical CD’s (yep, they still exist!), the range for albums of different genres is quite varied, and it is in my own opinion that if you were to search for an album to listen to, you’d probably find at least one, but maybe two or three, that you could like straight away.
 Are there luxuries of music and the wide variety of artists available in countries like China, India and other countries in Africa?

 Is there any criteria for what determines an influential artist?
 Influential albums- sure we can figure that one out.
 Just think about an album that has changed you from the inside out, or one that has sentimental value to you, or one that you’d just know has shaped you beyond the shadow of a doubt (you wouldn’t be the person you are today if that particular album wasn’t recorded and released!); and that’s it.
 Maybe there are around 20 or 30 albums that you hold dear, that you believe to be higher above all others.
 But as for the extent of influence an artist has over society as a whole or individuals, across time, all genres and transcending countries, religions, beliefs, value systems and creeds; that’s a big, big mouthful to fully grasp and a gigantic pool of artists to choose from.
 I guess you’d say that the criteria is different depending on what you value in an artist, whether it is lyrics or music or the artist’s private lives and if it matches up with what they’re singing about… and that’s probably the reason why Jon is in the midst of writing about 100 artists, and even then it’s not a perfect list.
 The other day though, I started to think about the artists that were not part of Jon’s list, whom were deemed to be seemingly not influential enough.
 There were obviously some older artists whom Jon found others to be more influential for one reason or another; however if we’re only thinking of influence in the regard that an artist has to be a veteran of x amount of years or x amount of albums, then I’m certain we’d miss out on exploring and listening to a number of up and coming artists whom in the future could be equally as influential or even more so than The Beatles, Queen, Abba, Elton John, Whitney Houston and others.
-So, I’ve started up a mini-list of 20 artists.
+So, I’ve started up a mini-list of 20 artists (note, as of November 2019, this list has expanded to 50 artists!).
 By no means is it perfect, but it’s a snapshot of artists whom I reckon will take the world by storm in the coming years.
 Artists whom I reckon may not necessarily be popular, but still impact in a society where listeners are bored with songs at the drop of a hat.
 Maren Morris is the first artist that I’ll be delving into and exploring, and boy does she have plenty of remarkable songs that are relevant to society that need to be shared with the whole world!